DillonHammill/DataEditR/README.md

 #### Data editing features:

+  - column selection using the `dataSelect` module
+  - row selection using the `dataFilter` module
   - edit row or column names
   - addition or removal of rows or columns
   - manual column resizing